hkirk/swtafp-slides/slides/11/actor-1.md

 * Can send and receive messages
     * process one message at a time
     * synchronized
-* Exists in an actor system
+* Exists within an actor system

 ----